 7. Virginia creeper

-Virginia Creeper (Parthenocissus quinquefolia) is a fall favorite for the birds attracted to its dark-blue berries (as well as for gardeners attracted to its autumnal burgundy foliage).
+Virginia creeper (Parthenocissus quinquefolia) is a fall favorite for birds attracted to its dark-blue berries.
+Gardeners are attracted to its autumnal burgundy foliage.
 While this plant behaves kind of like ivy, it is actually a member of the grape family (hence the attractive berries for the birds!).

 8. Redbud